ResidentMario/fahr/README.md

 ## How it works

-`alekseylearn` assumes you have a **training artifact**&mdash;a `.ipynb` or `.py` file which produces a saved model when executed&mdash;and outputs a **model artifact**&mdash;a file defining your resultant machine learning model.
+First, some lingo:

+* **training artifact** &mdash; A file (either `.ipynb` or `.py`) which, when executed correctly, produces a model artifact, e.g. a model training script or notebook.
+* **model artifact** &mdash; A file which defines a machine learning model, e.g. a neural weight matrix.

 Generating a model artifact with `alekseylearn` requires doing the following:

-1. Building a Docker image based on your training artifact.
+1. Building a Docker image based on your training artifact (the folder containing it must also have a `requirements.txt` file defining dependencies).
 2. Uploading that Docker image to a container registry.
 3. Executing that Docker image, saving the resulting model artifact somewhere.
 4. Downloading that model artifact to your local machine.